01 of 05

 Take the yarn from under the needles around the back and over top of the needles and back to the front of the needles and so on, looping around both needles as you go each time.

 Repeat until you've made enough loops to account for half your needed stitches, minus one.
 In this example, we were going for 20 stitches, which means we needed nine loops.

 Wrap the yarn around the top needle one more time and bring the yarn between the needles.
 Now there are 10 "loops" on each needle (counting the slip knot on the bottom needle).Continue to 3 of 5 below.

 03 of 05

 Pull gently on the bottom needle so the loops (or stitches) that were on that needle hang on the cable.
 Using the point of the other end of the top needle, knit the "stitches" on the top needle.

 Yes, this will be awkward.
 As we mentioned, keeping an even tension will be difficult.
 It will get easier with practice.Continue to 4 of 5 below.

 04 of 05

 Once you've worked the first needle's worth of stitches, slide them onto the cable needle and move the bottom stitches onto the end of the needle closest to where the working yarn now is so that you can knit those stitches using the other end of the same needle.

 The first stitch you will work on this side, then, is the slip knot.
 Be extra careful to knit with the working yarn rather than the tail end.
-I can't tell you how many times I picked up the tail to knit with just when working on this tutorial.
-(Yes I can.
+We can't tell you how many times we picked up the tail to knit with just when working on this tutorial.
+(Yes we can.
 It was four.)Continue to 5 of 5 below.

 05 of 05